Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Experiment Setup

 The liquid hydrogen targets used in Halls A and C had radiation lengths of $\sim$2\%, leading to a significant Bremsstrahlung flux across the target length, in addition to the virtual photon flux due to the presence of the electron beam.
 The kinematics of $\pi^0$ photoproduction ($\gamma + p \rightarrow \pi^0 + p$) near end point ($E_\gamma \rightarrow E_e$) are very similar to elastic $ep$ scattering at high energies ($E_\gamma \gg m_\pi$), such that protons from $\gamma + p \rightarrow \pi^0 + p$ overlap with elastically scattered protons within experimental resolution.
 In the lab frame, asymmetric $\pi^0$ decays with one photon emitted at a forward angle relative to the $\pi^0$ momentum, carrying most of the $\pi^0$ energy, are detected with a high probability.
 At high energies and momentum transfers, the $\pi^0$ photoproduction cross section is observed to scale as $s^{-7}$ for fixed $\Theta_{CM}$ \cite{Anderson1976}, where $s$ is the center-of-momentum (CM) energy squared and $\Theta_{CM}$ is the CM $\pi^0$ production angle.
 In addition, the CM angular distribution is peaked at forward and backward angles.
 The goal of the GEp-III experiment was to measure to the highest possible $Q^2$, given the maximum available beam energy of 5.71 GeV.
 At $Q^2 = 8.5$ GeV$^2$, the relatively high $Q^2/s$ ratio, with $\Theta_{CM} \in$ 129-143$^\circ$, led to a $\pi^0p$:$ep$ ratio of $\sim$40:1.
 The severity of the background conditions required maximal exploitation of elastic kinematics to suppress the $\pi^0$ background.
 Even after all cuts described in \cite{PuckettPRL10}, the remaining background was estimated at $\sim$6\% of accepted events.
 Given the large difference between the signal and background polarizations, this level of contamination required a substantial \emph{positive} correction to $R$.

 In light of the improved understanding of the importance of the $\pi^0$ background gained during the analysis of the GEp-III data, an underestimation of its effect in the GEp-II analysis was considered as a potential source of disagreement between the two experiments.
 Therefore, the GEp-II data for $Q^2 = $ 4.0, 4.8, and 5.6 GeV$^2$ were reanalyzed to investigate the systematics of the $\pi^0$ background.
-The data from GEp-II at $Q^2=3.5$ GeV$^2$ was not reanalyzed, since electrons were detected in the HRSR, and the result is in good agreement with that of GEp-I \cite{Punjabi05} at the same $Q^2$.
+The data from GEp-II at $Q^2=3.5$ GeV$^2$ were not reanalyzed, since electrons were detected in the HRSR and the $\pi^0$ background was absent.
 The systematics of this configuration were thus irrelevant to the comparison between GEp-II and GEp-III at higher $Q^2$.